L-Theanine for Sleep: Benefits, Dosage, Risks & More

 You can find theanine in some foods and beverages, like many different types of tea leaves and mushrooms, though most people who use it supplementally use it in capsule form.

-One of the main ways that l-theanine promotes better sleep is by reducing stress and anxiety levels.
-Many people struggle with sleep because they are unable to calm their minds and relax before bed, leading to racing thoughts and an inability to fall asleep; a cup of tea containing L-theanine might provide a natural remedy.
+One of the main ways that l-theanine promotes better sleep is by reducing anxiety and stress levels.
+Many people struggle with sleep because they are unable to calm their mind and relax before bed, leading to racing thoughts and an inability to fall asleep.

 L-theanine has been shown to promote relaxation by increasing alpha waves in the brain, which are associated with a state of relaxation and alertness.
 This calming effect can help to ease feelings of anxiety and promote restful sleep.